-Now before you toss me on to the mountainous heap of Elvis worshippers some backstory might be helpful.
+Before you toss me on to the mountainous heap of Elvis worshippers some backstory might be helpful.
 First, I will be more than happy to agree with Elvis’ place in American popular musical history.
-He was and forever will be the “king” because he was one of those rare and brilliantly talented musicians whose career happened to co-exist at a crucial time in the development their musical genre (if you know classical music think Ockeghem, Monteverdi, Beethoven and Stravinsky).
-Elvis took a myriad of different musical styles that were prevalent at the time and then used them to create something new, different and better—and he did so with amazing talent.
+He was and forever will be the “king,” because he was one of those rare and brilliantly talented musicians whose career happened to co-exist at a crucial time in the development their musical genre (if you know classical music, think Ockeghem, Monteverdi, Beethoven, and Stravinsky).
+Elvis took a myriad of different musical styles that were prevalent at the time and used them to create something new, different, and better—and he did so with amazing talent.
 Enough said.

 About 15 years ago Ted and I started a birthday/holiday tradition of sending each other the tackiest things we could find.
 For a white it was Hawaiian shirts but eventually we got into an Elvis groove that never stopped.
 I think I topped everything with an actual velvet Elvis painting ordered online from some mysterious place in Mexico.
 But the polyester Elvis suit Ted sent me with its gold fringe and fake pink boa is right there.